Stay Off The Frost - Frost Creek

 No signs of frost on the first tee?
 That doesn’t mean you will get the “all clear” sign for golf.
 Once the frost is totally clear, the maintenance staff will need time to catch up on course preparations before play can begin.

 If you have an early tee time and it’s a cold morning, give the golf shop a call to check for a frost delay.
-If you are out for a morning walk on our new trail system and you come to sections on the course, please stay on the trail or on the cart path when the turf is frozen.
+If you are out for a morning walk on our trail system and you come to sections on the course, please stay on the trail or on the cart path when the turf is frozen.